Development of a rational route for vehicles. Calculation of logistics costs for transport

 2.1 general characteristics activities of the enterprise.
 19

-2.2 Analysis of measures aimed at improving the efficiency of using the freight fleet.
+2.2 Analysis of measures aimed at increasing the efficiency of use of the cargo fleet.
 24

-2.3 Choosing the optimal route for Russian Railways. thirty
+2.3 Selecting the optimal route to JSC Russian Railways. thirty

-3.1 Measures to improve the efficiency of using freight cars 40
+3.1 Measures to improve the efficiency of use of freight cars 40

 3.2 Calculation of effects for the cargo owner when routing transportation.
 42